cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 The variable declaration is similar to the declaration of function parameters, but all variables must refer to an existing variable (a non-existing variable is implicitly created in the relaxed syntax mode).
 The variables may be a global, main, local, or linked variable or a constant.
 Complex variables (such as external variables or array elements) aren't allowed.

 Variables declared with the `in` keyword may be read by the mlog block instructions (the `in` keyword may be omitted).
 Variables declared with the `out` keyword are expected to be written to by the mlog block, and variables declared `in out` may be both read and written.

+> [!IMPORTANT]
+> Correct declaration of the input and output variables is essential for proper handling of these variables outside the mlog block by various optimizations.

 When no input or output variables are declared for the mlog block, the parentheses may be left empty or omitted altogether.